xster/flutter-wiki/Tree-hygiene.md

     You may not have permission to post to this list yet.
 If you do not, please contact [Ray](rischpater@google.com).

- 3. **If folks agree that the benefits of changing the API outweigh the stablity costs**, you can proceed with the normal code review process for making changes.
+ 3. **If folks agree that the benefits of changing the API outweigh the stability costs**, you can proceed with the normal code review process for making changes.
 You should leave some time between steps 2 and 3 (at a bare minimum 24 hours during the work week so that people in all time zones have had a